 The Escape Velocity of the object is 7 km/h.
 The Escape Velocity is the speed an object needs to be travelling in order to break free from the objects gravity.
 The larger an object is, the more velocity (speed) is needed to break free from the object.The Semi-Major Axis of the orbit is 23230, which is the furthest point from the centre to the edge of an elliptical point.

-The mass of the object is calculated at being 44,960,052,992,916 kg.
 The equatorial circumference of Aitne is 9.4 km.
-The mean radius of Aitne is 1.5 (assuming an albedo of 0.04) km.
-The surface area of Aitne is 28.27 km2.
-The surface gravity of the said item is 0.001 m/s2.
-The average orbit velocity, that is the speed at which it orbits is 8211.00 km/h.
+The surface area of Aitne is 28.27.
+The surface gravity of the said item is 0.001.
+The Mean orbit velocity, that is the speed at which it orbits is 8211.00 km/h.
 The is the average distance in km of the object is from its parent 23315000.00.

-The orbital inclination, the angle at which Aitne orbits in relation to the orbital plane is 165.058 degrees.
+The orbital inclination, the angle at which Aitne orbits in relation to the orbital plane is 165.1 degrees.
 The orbital eccentricity is 0.2655, it is the degree at which Aitne orbits close to a circular (0) orbit as opposed to an elliptical (1) orbit.

 |Date of Discovery||9/ December 2001|

 |Discoverer||Scott S. Sheppard, David C. Jewitt and J. Kleyna|

-|Average Orbit Velocity||8,211.0 km/h|
+|Average Orbit Distance (km)||23315000.00|